jsosulska/tf-wavelength/README.md

  Open)

 - The following [lab](https://www.eventbox.dev/published/lesson/wavelength-v2/prerequisites.html) covers the intent of the MVP.
 We want to achieve:
-  - One Region with Multiple local and wavelength availability zones.
+  - One Region with Multiple region-based and wavelength availability zones.
   - Needed supporting VPC infrastructure (optional)
   - AKS cluster with
     - control plane in local az